This is our last morning at the USAF Academy. We've spent sixteen

 Each time we've camped at Peregrine Pines there have been several

 other Cameo or Carri-Lite 5th-wheel coaches here.
 For some reason we see them

 more routinely at military installations than in public campgrounds or

 when we're boondocking.
 We rarely stay at private campgrounds;

 most owners of Carriage RVs probably stay there since they are marketed

 We obviously didn't get ours to stay at resorts!
 You know that if

 We got the Cameo because it is supposed to be built and warranted for

 full-time use.
-Although we've had some problems with it we're pleased in general with our rolling residence, especially
+We're very pleased with our rolling residence, especially

 with how comfortable and handsome it is.